Sarah Torres

 Labor & WagesOSHA Silica Dust Enforcement Ramps Up: 340% Increase in Citations

 OSHA silica dust citations in construction increased 340% as enforcement of the 2016 respirable crystalline silica standard intensifies.
-Compliance guide, exposure limits, and penalties.
+Compliance guide.

 Labor & WagesOSHA's New Focus on Data Center Construction Safety